Changing into a lion is all fun and growls—until it isn’t.

 The man she once thought the answer to her prayers.
 The man she now concentrated heaven-bound prayers on nightly, requesting Divine escape.

 She’d been barely sixteen when the dashing Reginald Tate had begun frequenting Mrs. Michaels Millinery and Fine Accoutrements where Laney had been indentured shortly after she turned thirteen.
 After three solid years making hats and waiting on “ladies” who looked down their fashionably pale noses more often than not—and pricking her fingers with milliners needles, hat pins and bracing wire just as regularly—the flattering attention the handsome Mr. Tate showered on Laney practically made her swoon.
+His visits certainly brightened dreary days and long afternoons.

 The allure of being pampered like a “lady”—even one bought and paid for—far surpassed the daily drudgery as the life of an unappreciated servant.
-At the time, her indenture to Mrs. Michaels was for another interminable four years, which to the young Laney was a veritable lifetime.
+At the time, her indenture to Mrs. Michaels was for another four years, which to the young Laney was a veritable lifetime.
 The position offered by Reginald seemed a godsend.

 And should he even be termed “gentleman”?